Breast Lift with Implant Surgery

 In some cases, neither an augmentation or breast lift alone will achieve the desired look many women are interested in: youthful, perky, and full breasts.
 Oftentimes, our plastic surgery practice will see patients who are interested in a breast augmentation to make the breasts larger and fuller, while not realizing they need a lift for an optimal outcome.
 Conversely, many patients interested in a breast lift will consider implants to give them fullness in the upper breast, which is not significantly improved with a breast lift alone.

-A breast lift combined with implants will restore the breasts into a more youthful position with improved fullness in the upper pole.
+A breast augmentation with lift surgery will restore the breasts into a more youthful position with improved fullness in the upper pole.
 Typically, the implants are placed under the muscle first through a planned breast lift incision followed by completion of the mastopexy (lift) which will move the breast tissue and nipple up over the center of the breast for optimal aesthetics.

 Benefits of a combined breast lift with implants include the following:

 - Reducing large areolas (pigmented skin around the nipple)